 Now you’ll be taken to your Analytics dashboard.
 On this screen, you’ll see the Global Site Tag that you’ll need to paste into your website or ecommerce platform’s backend.

 Quick Tip: Note the blue callout that says: “If you are using a 3rd party web hosting provider like WordPress, GoDaddy, or Wix, you will need to follow their instructions to set up Google Analytics on your website.”
-This also applies for specialized ecommerce platforms, as they typically have a simple setup process for Google Analytics.
+This also applies to specialized ecommerce platforms, as they typically have a simple setup process for Google Analytics.

 - Enable Ecommerce

 To enable ecommerce tracking functionality in your Analytics account, go to ‘Admin’ (the gear icon at the bottom of the navigation panel).
-Under the third column titled ‘View’, select ‘Ecommerce Settings’.
+In the third column titled ‘View’, select ‘Ecommerce Settings’.
 Toggle the ‘1: Enable Ecommerce” button to ‘ON’.
 Then click ‘Next step’.

 On the next screen, enable ‘2: Enhanced Ecommerce Settings’ by toggling that on too, and click ‘Submit’.